stungeye/Full-Stack-Notes/README.md

-# Web Development 2 Course Notes
+# Full Stack Web Development Course Notes

-These Web Development 2 notes were built using the [Jekyll static-site generator](https://jekyllrb.com/) with the [Just the Docs theme](https://pmarsceill.github.io/just-the-docs/).
+These Full Stack Web Development notes were built using the [Jekyll static-site generator](https://jekyllrb.com/) with the [Just the Docs theme](https://pmarsceill.github.io/just-the-docs/).

-The published notes are hosted on GitHub Pages here: [stungeye.github.io/Web-Dev-2-Notes/](https://stungeye.github.io/Web-Dev-2-Notes/)
+The published notes are hosted on GitHub Pages here: [stungeye.github.io/Full-Stack-Notes/](https://stungeye.github.io/Full-Stack-Notes/)

 ## Quick Overview for Other Instructors